"Come see me in engineering when you get back. Urgent. -T"

 "I think we can," Garrus said, feeling a little ashamed himself.
 "Sorry. "

 Garrus hung his head.
 Hothead.
 Insolent.
 Renegade.
 Rule-breaker.
 Every one of his commanders from his days of civic service, through Spectre candidacy, to his time at C-Sec used those words to describe him and ultimately drive him from their ranks.
 His father had all but disowned him because of it.
 There was only one person in the universe that Garrus ever followed without question because, even more than himself, he always believed in doing the right thing.
-"I have too much respect for the man to spy on him like this," he said quietly.
+"I have too much respect for the man to spy on him like this," Garrus said quietly.

 Tali tilted her head back so he could see her eyes.
 "And I care too much about him to turn my back in case he's in trouble.
 I just want to be sure.
 Okay?"

-They rode the rest of the way down in silence except for the the tinny ersatz musak emanating from the speakers hidden in the ceiling.
+They rode the rest of the way down in silence except for the the tinny ersatz muzak emanating from the speakers hidden in the ceiling.
 Garrus sighed as the lift display ticked by, floor by floor.

 "Damn it," he muttered.
 "Have these elevators always been this slow?"